pixijs/pixijs.com/src/data/pixi.js.md

 	 */
 	constructor(texture: BindableTexture, data: S);
 	/**
-	 * Parser spritesheet from loaded data.
+	 * Parse spritesheet from loaded data.
 This is done asynchronously
 	 * to prevent creating too many Texture within a single process.
 	 */
 	parse(): Promise<Record<string, Texture>>;
+	/**
+	 * Parse spritesheet from loaded data.
+This is done synchronously
+	 * and is only suitable for smaller spritesheets (less than ~1000 frames)
+	 * or may cause too many Texture within a single process.
+However, synchronous parsing may be
+	 * more convenient since the called does not need to be asynchronous and is safe for
+	 * small-to-medium sized spritesheets.
+	 *
+	 * Other than being synchronous, `parseSync` is otherwise identical to `.parse()`.
+	 */
+	parseSync(): Record<keyof S["frames"], Texture>;
 	/**
 	 * Destroy Spritesheet and don't use after this.
 	 * @param {boolean} [destroyBase=false] - Whether to destroy the base texture as well